+v.
 CSU GE Certificate of Achievement

-To receive an CSU GE Certificate of Achievement, at least 50% of the units must be completed at any SMC, or any combination of, California Community College(s)?.
-A minimum grade of "D-" (.07 on a 4.0 scale) is required for each course applied to the CSU GE Certificate of Achievement (except for each course in areas A1, A2, A3 and B4 which must be completed with a C- or higher).
-The minimum overall GPA grade point average on the CSU GE pattern must be a "C" (2.0 on a 4.0 scale) and complete certification is required to receive an CSU GE Certificate of Achievement.
-A student's transcript is annotated.
-Foreign coursework?
+A CSU GE Certificate of Achievement, requires at least 50%? of the units must be completed at any SMC, or any combination of, California Community College(s)?.
+A minimum grade of "D" at SMC or a "D-" (.7 on a 4.0 scale) if taken at a regionally accredited institution is required for each course applied to the CSU GE Certificate of Achievement (except for each course in areas A1, A2, A3 and B4 which must be completed with a C- or higher).